-CONCLUSION AND FUTURE WORK
+6. CONCLUSION AND FUTURE WORK

-While we found the puzzles that we generated "interesting", we provide no justification for this claim in this paper, although we do invite the reader to try for themselves by visiting our Sokoban Generator webpage (Taylor and Parberry 2011).
+While we found the puzzles that we generated "interesting", we provide no justification for this claim in this paper, although we do invite the reader to try for themselves by visiting our Sokoban Generator webpage [14].
 We plan to gather data from play-testing in the next phase of this research, and we will report the results in a later paper.
-Some research into what makes a level interesting and what makes it difficult is needed, though some research on these questions has already been done (Ashlock and Schonfeld 2010, Jarušek and Pelánek 2010b).
+Some research into what makes a level interesting and what makes it difficult is needed, though some research on these questions has already been done (for example, Ashlock and Schonfeld [1], Jarušek and Pelánek [7]).